 Where Should I Keep My Emergency Fund?

 An emergency fund is money you set aside as a financial safety net in case of a crisis—a loss of income, a medical or repair bill, a family emergency or the like.
-Setting aside funds for a rainy day can make it easier to make it through tough times financially unscathed.
+Setting aside funds for a rainy day can make it easier to get through tough times financially unscathed.

 But if you stash your emergency fund in the wrong place, accessing your savings when you need them can be a challenge.
 That's why the best places to put your emergency savings fund are places where you can access the money without paying fees, where you don't run the risk of taking a loss and where you can earn some interest.
-Here are four of the best places to keep your emergency fund.

 1. High-Yield Savings Account